Armeria Maritima [Ar-MER-ee-uh Mar-ih-TEE-muh] is an herbaceous perennial plant, belonging to the sea lavender family Plumbaginaceae (blue plumbago).

 However, keep a check on crown rots, which is caused due to poor drainage and winter wet.

 Be on a lookout for rust as well.

 Thrift seapink is best used massed together in sandy to gravelly or dry beds, as a perennial border, or in rock gardens.

-A compact plant type for edging, border fronts, rock gardens or use as a ground cover.
+A compact plant type for edging, border fronts, in a rock garden or in use as a ground cover in full sun.

 Makes a good cut flower.

 The dense mounded compact shape of this plant provides a stunning textual contrast to other types of low-growing plants.

 Place the plant in a position where it won’t be overgrown by fast-spreading taller perennials.

 This plant may be utilized with smaller plants in mixed containers.